mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 - If your package needs to configure another package, the typical way to do it is by adding a file to a configuration directory rather than tinkering with files the other package owns.
   - For example, a TinyPilot Debian package could configure nginx by adding a file to the `/etc/nginx/sites-enabled/` directory.

 The hardest part of learning Debian was finding useful information amid all the noise.
-A lot of the resources basically say, "Just read [the 9,000 page Debian maintainer's guide](https://www.debian.org/doc/manuals/debmake-doc/), but ignore the parts that are out of date."
+A lot of the resources basically say, "Just read [the 9,000-page Debian maintainer's guide](https://www.debian.org/doc/manuals/debmake-doc/), but ignore the parts that are out of date."

 The guides I found most helpful were: